marvosyntactical/joeynmt/RAM.md

   * or make the triple (_subj_, _rel_, _kb-canon-val_) and also pass list or dict of actual _values_
 * change vocab used by _kb_ (currently: _trg\_vocab_)
   * two different vocabs!! *src* for subj_ and _rel_; *trg* for _val_ and _canonval_. _data.torchbatchwithkb_ can use *TranslationDataset* instead of MonoDataset!

-* -> use translation dataset tensor with trg equal to just canonical name
+-> use translation dataset tensor with trg equal to just canonical name; pass list of actual values through repo